snl-dakota/dakota/docs/user/compiling/devenv.rst

 ------

-On RHEL 7 (most recently 7.8), we satisfied Dakota's dependencies with the following.
-These are all from the standard package or EPEL (``yum install epel-release``) repositories and installed with yum install.
+On RHEL 7 (most recently 7.8), we satisfied Dakota's dependencies with the following which are all from either the standard package or EPEL (``yum install epel-release``) repositories and installed with yum install.

 Core development tools: GCC 4.8.5, Java 11, Python 2.7.5, Perl 5.16.3: